-If you are decided to explore London on your own, consider taking the train from Dover Priory to Central London.
-The journey takes a little more than one hour and ticket prices start at £14.00 per person one way.
+- If you are decided to explore London on your own, consider taking the train from Dover Priory to Central London.
+The journey can take 1-2 hours and ticket prices start at £20.30 per person one way.
 There are around 3 train departures per hour.
 Check carefully the timetables, as some trains are direct while some include 1 change (and the journey takes from 1.5 to 2 hours one way).
 Check the timetables and fares on https://ticket.southeasternrailway.co.uk/

 To Wrap Up

 If you are planning your cruise to the British Isles and Dover, make sure you plan your day accordingly to your ship’s schedule as the travel time to some attractions may take a couple of hours.

 Visit also our cruise port guides to Greenock (Glasgow), Belfast, Holyhead, Cork (Cobh), Dublin, Invergordon (Inverness), Amsterdam, Copenhagen, Le Havre

 25 Top Shore Excursion Packing List Items